 The drafters’ purpose in crafting this statement is to help foster an accurate understanding of current law and improve our national dialogue on these issues.
 While there is disagreement among the drafters about the merits of some of the court decisions and laws mentioned in the document, the drafters agree that current law protects the rights of people to express their religious convictions and practice their faiths on government property and in public life as described in the statement.
 In other words, while this diverse group often disagrees about how the law should address issues regarding the intersection of religion and government, it agrees in many cases on what the law is today.
 More broadly, the drafters also agree that religious liberty, or freedom of conscience, is a fundamental, inalienable right for all people, religious and nonreligious, and that there is a need to correct misunderstandings about this right.
 The joint statement, which is formatted in a Q and A style, seeks to provide accessible and useful information for Americans about this area of law.

-The full text of Religious Expression in American Public Life: A Joint Statement of Current Law is available by clicking the image to the right.
+The full text of Religious Expression in American Public Life: A Joint Statement of Current Law is available by clicking the image to the left.
 It is also available for digital download — including iPad and PDF versions – free of charge through HP’s MagCloud.

 In addition, bound and full-color print copies are available for sale.
 For details about previewing, downloading, printing, and shipping, click here.